chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/10_ENGINEERING PHYSICS LAB/poe/a2/notes_cs_1_10_ENGINEERING PHYSICS LAB_poe_a2_.md

 8. Ensure work area and equipment are clean before and after the experiment.

 The content is written in a formal tone with points in a bullet list, without any emojis or external links as specified.
 The header includes the specified topic "Engineering Physics Lab".
 Let me know if you would like me to modify or expand the content in any way.

+ Here is a formal write-up on the given topic in Markdown format without emojis or external links:

+# Topic: Climate Change

+Climate change refers to significant, long-term changes in the global climate.
+The climate is currently warming up due to increasing levels of greenhouse gases caused by human activities such as burning fossil fuels and deforestation.
+The effects of climate change include:

+1. Rising sea levels which lead to coastal flooding.
+As the Earth's temperature increases, sea ice melts and glaciers lose mass, adding more water to the oceans and causing sea levels to rise.
+2. More extreme weather events.
+Climate change is expected to lead to more frequent and severe extreme weather events like heat waves, droughts, wildfires, hurricanes, and cyclones.
+3. Impact on wildlife and ecosystems.
+Many species will be at risk of extinction due to shifting climate zones, loss of habitat, and changes in access to food and water.
+Coral reefs are particularly vulnerable to higher ocean temperatures and acidity levels.
+4. Changes in agricultural yields.
+The agriculture sector will be impacted by climate change through effects on yields, crop growth periods, and geographical suitability of crops.
+Some regions may experience gains in certain crops, but net global yields are projected to decline.
+5. Spread of diseases.
+Warmer temperatures may lead to the expansion of ranges of disease vectors like mosquitoes that transmit dengue fever, malaria, and encephalitis.
+This could place more people at risk of disease.

+To mitigate climate change, action needs to be taken to reduce greenhouse gas emissions through transitions to renewable energy and more sustainable practices.
+Urgent action is needed to avoid the most severe consequences of climate change and to make societies and ecosystems more resilient to the impacts that can no longer be avoided.